 I just went back to work after many years at home with my kids, and I’m trying to figure out how to dress.
-I still have a pretty good body ( hourglass shape ), and I want to look businesslike, but feminine too.
-Lately, I’ve noticed a lot of pleated skirts in fashion magazines, but I don’t really like them.
-Are pencil skirts still in , and if so what should I be looking for in a pencil skirt?
-Thanks Jill
+I still have a pretty good body ( hourglass shape ), and I want to look businesslike but feminine.
+Lately, I’ve noticed many pleated skirts in fashion magazines, but I don’t really like them.
+Our pencil skirts still in, and if so, what should I be looking for in a pencil skirt?
+Thanks, Jill

 The pencil skirt is a classic style that never dates.
 I think it would be perfect for you because it would highlight your curves, but you’d still look professional.
 Here are some things to keep in mind when choosing a pencil skirt.

 Your skirt should be wide enough across your hips that it doesn’t pull, but it should also be snug enough around your waist to look sleek. ( You shouldn’t be able to get more than 1 or two fingers between your waist and the waistband)

 If you have trouble with the fit, find a skirt that fits your hips and takes the skirt in at the waist, not the other way around.
 The better the quality, the better the fit.

 Pencil skirts in solid black, taupe, navy, or camel are the most appropriate for business, but cute pencil skirts with a pattern are popular.
 They give off a professional, more creative vibe than a plain colored pencil skirt.
 Wearing one is like saying, “I’m all about business, but I’m not boring!”

 3. Keep your Look Streamlined